-Home Dialysis

-Overview

-A diagnosis of end stage kidney disease and the idea of traveling to dialyze three days a week for four hours a day at a center can be overwhelming.

-Dialyzing at home is an option for patients that offers more flexibility, privacy and better outcomes.
-And, as the pandemic, showed us, it offers the added benefit of safety.
-For patients dependent on in-clinic dialysis to stay alive, a 'Stay Home, Stay Healthy' order like we experienced in Washington state was not an option.

-At Northwest Kidney Centers, a higher percentage of our patients dialyze at home than do nationally-and we're committed to increasing that number in a way that is equitable regardless of race, ethnicity and socioeconomic status.
+IMPROVING QUALITY OF LIFE Home Dialysis Overview A diagnosis of end stage kidney disease and the idea of traveling to dialyze three days a week for four hours a day at a center can be overwhelming.
+Dialyzing at home is an option for patients that offers greater flexibility, more privacy and convenience, and better outcomes.
+At Northwest Kidney Centers, a higher percentage of our patients dialyze at home than do nationally-and we're committed to increasing that number and more equitably serving patients of all races, ethnicities and socioeconomic status.

-Benefits of Home Dialysis

-Home dialysis can mean more flexibility, fewer food restrictions and better outcomes.
-Patients can choose between two types.
+Benefits of Home Dialysis Home dialysis can mean more flexibility, fewer food restrictions and better outcomes.
+Patients can choose between Hemodialysis and Peritoneal Dialysis.
 Roughly 20% of our home patients choose Hemodialysis where blood is cleaned using an artificial kidney machine and 80% choose Peritoneal Dialysis that uses the lining of your abdomen to filter your blood inside your body.